chrisbay/sql-selections/exercises/inner_join/problem.md

 ## Your Task

-Retrieve the customer name, along with each order (by order ID) associated with the customer with ID equal 7.
+Retrieve the customer name of the customer with ID equal 7, along with each order (by order ID) that is associated with that customer.

 ## References
 * http://www.w3schools.com/sql/sql_like.asp